kevin-green-workshare-com/git-commit-hooks/fogbugz/README.md

 >
 > Detected cases ['24587']
 > Checking cases...
->  case 24587, OPEN - Unable to download pdf (via api) for files that have restricted download permissions
+>  case 24587, OPEN - Unable to do upgrade the goffaw (via api) for restricted files
 >
 > SUCCESS - Commit accepted!